How Does Uninsured Motorist Coverage Come Into Play in Resolving a Claim for Injuries Following a Car Accident?

 Clients are often surprised to learn they have no uninsured motorist coverage as they were told by an insurance agent or broker that he or she purchased “full coverage.”
 “Full coverage” usually means just the opposite as it is commonly used to describe the absolute minimum coverage required by Florida law.

-Without uninsured motorist coverage, the injured person is left with the prospect of pursing the at-fault driver personally to collect on his or her assets.
-In Florida, it is very difficult to recover a Judgment against an individual as Florida has numerous exemptions from execution including the homestead exemption and the head of household exemption.
+Without uninsured motorist coverage, the injured person is left with the prospect of pursuing the at-fault driver personally to collect on his or her assets.
+In Florida, it is very difficult to recover on a judgment against an individual as Florida has numerous exemptions from execution including the homestead exemption and the head of household exemption.

 Because some of the worst drivers have little or no insurance, we strongly recommend everyone purchase uninsured motorist coverage in as large an amount as can be afforded.
 You may be surprised how inexpensive uninsured motorist coverage is.

 It is very important that you understand all of the insurance coverages that may apply for personal injuries that result from a car accident before settling your claim.
 For example, if you settle with an at fault driver without obtaining written permission from your uninsured motorist insurer, you may lose the right to make a uninsured motorist claim.